-- Inform outside contractors performing work on Spartan's Campuses about the location of potential hazards. - Maintain an inventory of Material Safety Data Sheets for all building and ground maintenance chemicals. - Provide training on Spartan College Spill Prevention Countermeasure and Containment Plan.
-(When applicable.)
+- Inform outside contractors performing work on Spartan's Campuses about the location of potential hazards. - Maintain an inventory of Material Safety Data Sheets for all building and ground maintenance chemicals.

 HAZARD COMMUNICATION PROCEDURES

 GENERAL

 - The work environment will be kept clean and safe from recognized health hazards to protect the health and personal safety of Spartan personnel. - Spartan will strive to minimize employee or student exposure to hazardous chemicals. - Employees will be trained to recognize health hazards, use appropriate engineering controls and wear personal protective equipment. - Efforts will be made to minimize the use of hazardous chemicals in the workplace consistent with required instructional duties and responsibilities. - If the use of hazardous chemicals creates an imminent danger situation, the operation will immediately be discontinued. - Anyone witnessing a potential unsafe condition must report the situation and location immediately to their Instructor, Supervisor or Department Chair.